Salvador, Brazil: A complete travel guide with the top things to do

 Museu Afro-Brasileiro (MAFRO)

 The museum is impressive because of the beauty of its facade.
 It is an important collection about African and Afro-Brazilian history.
+You can check the current expositions on the website below.

 Address: Largo do Terreiro de Jesus, Bahia Medical School building – Historic Center of Salvador